-Ultimately some teachers detect and counteract plagiarism, e.g., by using digital technologies.
-They critically think about the suitability of their pedagogic strategies in fostering their students' creative digital expression and adapt their strategies to it appropriately.
+Ultimately some teachers detect and counteract plagiarism, e.g., in using digital technologies.
+They critically think on the suitability of their pedagogic strategies in fostering their students' creative digital expression and adapt their strategies to it appropriately.
 They guide their students in designing, publishing, and licensing complex digital products, e.g., creating websites, blogs, games or apps.
-And according to the feedback of students and the evaluation of how the effectiveness of the implied formats teachers improve it.
+And according to the feedback of students and the evaluation of how effectiveness of the implied formats teachers improves it.

-The advanced level corresponds to levels Leader (C1) and Pioneer (C2) of the CEFR framework.
+The advance level corresponds to levels Leader (C1) and Pioneer (C2) of the CEFR framework.